 An appropriate function is fitted to the measured parent fractions before metabolite correction to allow interpolation and, if necessary, extrapolation of the parent fractions.

-There are many options for image reconstruction, and it is useful to test what method and which parameters provide the best image quality for this tracer, target organ, and selected framing schedule.
+There are many options for image reconstruction, and it is useful to test what method and which parameters provide the best image quality for this tracer, target organ, scanner, and selected framing schedule.

 Image reconstruction may take a lot of computer time, and attempt to speed up the process may lead to reduced contrast in the image, especially in those image frames where the count statistics are poor or the contrast should be high (Johansson et al, 2007).
 Strong filtering may enhance visual image quality but may lead to increased partial volume effect, and bias in image-derived input function (Boellaard et al., 2001).

 Partial volume correction would enhance the image contrast but it will also increase the noise.
 Traditional PVC methods rely on anatomical reference image and assumptions of uniform tracer uptake inside the same anatomical region, which may cause artificially nice looking images.

 PSF reconstruction and other contrast enhancing methods inside image reconstruction methods are being studied.

 Movement during the PET study may cause spurious results and even lead to wrong diagnosis, if left unnoticed.
 Therefore different fixation equipment have been developed.
 Problem is that restricting movement may be uncomfortable for the study subject, and especially for old patients.

 Fixation system must not interfere with MR, if PET-MR is used.
 It must also not prevent the study subject from doing any tasks that may be part of brain activation or exercise studies.